 Running for around six weeks, the Paris Jazz Festival at the Parc Floral sees talented jazz performers take to the open-air stage for languid afternoons of great music.
 Pack a picnic and blanket and enjoy the riffs– from classic to poppy and experimental.

-Dates and Tickets: In 2019, the festival runs through September 4th.
+Dates and Tickets: In 2021, the festival runs from June 30th through September 8th.
 You can find information on this year’s festival and the lineup at the official website.
 It’s in French, but you can use the “translate page” function in your browser to see it in English.

 2. Saint-Germain-des-Prés Jazz Festival